KatjaZaitseva/community_multilayer/README.md

 # Framework of community detection methods comparison for multilayer network data structures

-The current version of the framework uses the algorithms available in R from the libraries [multinet](https://cran.r-project.org/web/packages/multinet/multinet.pdf) [1], [blockmodeling](https://cran.r-project.org/web/packages/blockmodeling/blockmodeling.pdf) [2] and [multilayer_extraction](https://github.com/jdwilson4/MultilayerExtraction) [3].
-The framework provides code with functions in which it is only necessary to load the network in a certain format, the details of which are specified in the file.
-The function will then output a modularity-based algorithm comparison table along with graphs, which can be used to determine which algorithm performs better on the loaded multilayer network.
+The current version of the framework uses the algorithms available in R from the libraries [multinet](https://cran.r-project.org/web/packages/multinet/multinet.pdf) [1], [blockmodeling](https://cran.r-project.org/web/packages/blockmodeling/blockmodeling.pdf) [2] and SC-ML algorithm self-written based on the article [Clustering on Multi-Layer Graphs via Subspace Analysis on
+Grassmann Manifolds](https://web.media.mit.edu/~xdong/paper/globalsip13.pdf) [3].
+The framework provides code with functions.
+To get a comparison of algorithms for the specific network it is only necessary to load the network in a certain format, the details of which are specified in the file.
+The function will then output a modularity-based algorithms comparison table along with graphs, which can be used to determine which algorithm performs better on the loaded multilayer network.
+It is also possible to examine the performance time of the algorithms or their accuracy, if you already know the communities of the network.

 The majority of the code is made with the most exhaustive library available for multilayer structures in R - multinet, details of which can be found in the following [repository](https://bitbucket.org/uuinfolab/r_multinet/src/master/).